A multi-centre prospective trial for lung cancer screening

 2015.00Start of the LuCID clinical trial

-5.00Total number of european countries the clinical trial is taking place in
+26.00Total number of clinical sites the clinical trial is taking place in

 What to expect if you are selected

 A nurse will explain the study to you and answer any of your questions.
-If you are happy to proceed, the nurse will fill in a questionnaire with information about you and your health and take a sample of breath using Owlstone’s ReCIVA breath sampler.
-This sample will be analysed by Owlstone in its Cambridge Laboratory.
+If you are happy to proceed, the nurse will fill in a questionnaire with information about you and your health and take a sample of breath using Owlstone Medical’s ReCIVA breath sampler.
+This sample will be analysed by Owlstone Medical in its Cambridge Breath Biopsy Laboratory.
 These results, along with other information that we get from your doctor such as whether the tumour is cancer, will be used to develop a new test to screen for lung cancer.

 LuCID in the news